jaredhm/gilded_rose/README.md

 Had I more time, there are several things that I'd like to see finished:
  - Scheduling and cleaning functionality actually implemented.
 Unfortunately, due to time constraints, I didn't get around to meeting this requirement
+ - I a web setting this totally should've be done using a database as persistence, rather than using in-memory objects.
+Currently, this application runs the risk of race conditions, and data doesn't persist beyond the life of the applications.
+However, modeling data using node objects made implementing business logic much, much quicker.
+The silver lining is that now I have a pretty sensible schema for a DB.
  - Better documentation.
 This would mean a number of things:

-   - Had I the time, I would first implement the API using (swagger)[https://swagger.io/docs/specification/about/] so that I could properly specify the inputs and outputs of the API schema and use it to generate documentation, skeleton code, and API-level test templates.
+   - Had I the time, I would first implement the API using [swagger](https://swagger.io/docs/specification/about/) so that I could properly specify the inputs and outputs of the API schema and use it to generate documentation, skeleton code, and API-level test templates.
-   - Additionally, like to see something like (JSDoc)[http://usejsdoc.org/] used for all function headers.
+   - Additionally, like to see something like [JSDoc](http://usejsdoc.org/) used for all function headers.
 This would allow me to generate documentation in all sorts of pretty formats.
   - Automated tests.
 There's a section about this below.
 I just think testing is super important, and I didn't get to do it.

 # Testing